 But it wasn’t until 2001 when, through a partnership with Indianapolis’ Department of Metropolitan Development, our center opened its doors in a vacant city-owned building.
 Scott Truex, professor of urban planning, arranged the partnership when the college’s urban planning department transitioned to a four-year undergraduate program, plus a one-year graduate degree program aligned with the city’s decennial update to its plan for downtown.

 Under the agreement, we provided graduate assistants pursuing the fast-track graduate degree in urban planning the opportunity to work on the plan and operate the storefront office.
 The R. Wayne Estopinal College of Architecture and Planning began offering several courses at the center and gradually grew its outreach and advocacy offerings.

 The center was housed by the City of Indianapolis for over three years at 26 West Washington Street.
 In 2004, we relocated to a suite a block east at 22 East Washington Street before joining the new Ball State Indianapolis Center at 50 South Meridian Street in 2006.
 In 2016, we realized a need for increased space and during July, moved to The Platform at 202 East Market Street.
-Our new INDY Connector allows us the flexibility to create the spaces we need for charrettes, guest lectures, community meetings, alumni collaborations, and anything else we dream up.
+Our move in 2019 to 25 North Pine Street allows us the flexibility we need for charrettes, guest lectures, community meetings, alumni collaborations, and future growth.

-Currently the INDY Connector will be the home to the master of urban design program and continue to partner with community organizations and work alongside professional groups striving to make Indianapolis a world-class city.
-Future plans call for expansion in course and program offerings.
+CAP: INDY will be the home to the master of architecture program and the master of urban design program and continue to partner with community organizations and work alongside professional groups striving to make Indianapolis a world-class city.
+Future plans call for expansion in program and course offerings.